I am a political philosopher currently based at King's College London, where I am a Lecturer in Ethics.

-I specialise in political philosophy.
 My current work explores the ethics of arts and cultural funding in liberal democracies and the liberal tradition.
-I write about why governments should fund art and cultural heritage, and issues of fairness and equality that arise in doing so.
+I write about why governments should fund art and cultural heritage, issues of fairness and equality that arise in doing so, and how these relate to foundational questions in political philosophy.

 "Data Ethics in an Emergency”, in Governance, democracy and ethics in crisis-decision-making: The pandemic and beyond, ed.
 Caroline Redhead and Melanie Smallman (Manchester University Press: 2024; co-authored with Melanie Smallman, Cian O'Donovan, and James Wilson)